 An electrician’s job has numerous risks associated with it.
 Live wires, short circuit fixtures, active circuits, and highly specialized equipment are a norm to deal with if you are an electrician.
 Whether you work in a commercial environment or a residential site, your job entails all types of danger.

 Regardless of the dangers associated with the job, as a society, we realize that electricians and their skill set are the only barriers between us and endless darkness – quite literally.
 At Paradiso Insurance, we realize an integral part of the society that is our electricians and provide an apt solution to provide them the best safety that we can.
 This safety includes protecting their business, client disputes, unfortunate accidents, your workers, and everything in between.

-Before getting into the types of policies they should have in place as electricians, business owners, and tradesmen, we first get into;
+Before getting into the types of policies they should have in place as electricians, business owners, and tradesmen, let’s define what an electrician insurance is.

 Like any other business, liability coverage includes medical payments, bodily injury, property damage, and other mishaps.
 For instance, if your customer gets hurt due to an accident, which was your or one of your teammates’ fault, the customer can make a claim against you.
 You need your insurance to cover liability to the greatest extent.

 Liability insurance has two tiers – general liability insurance and professional liability insurance.
 The first one has been explained above.
 Professional liability insurance protects you if a mishap or mistake occurs in providing basic and advanced duties as an electrician.

 If you harm the environment by dumping material containing harmful substances such as PBCs in the open, you might need insurance to protect you against the claims which may arise.

 If your employees face a medical emergency or are exposed to injury while working, employers’ liability insurance will help you with rehabilitation costs, lost income or wages, death benefits, etc.